 Again, the various optional SQE preparation courses being developed by different law schools will also include the option to combine with a master’s, making them eligible for the postgraduate loan in the same way as the GDL and LPC.

 Check out LCN’s alternative careers sections for some options.

-It is also important to note that some firms require their future trainees to take the LPC/SQE at a specific law school (because that school's course is designed to prepare law students for practising at that type of firm) and/or choose specific modules – check with the firms to which you are planning on applying.
+It’s also important to note that some firms require their future trainees to take the LPC/SQE at a specific law school (because that school's course is designed to prepare law students for practising at that type of firm) and/or choose specific modules – check with the firms to which you’re planning on applying.